-A lot of people seize the chance of the holiday seasons to organize their weddings.
+A lot of people seize the chance of the holiday season to organize their weddings.
 The reason is partly that they want a time when most of their friends will be free from work duties and attend their celebration.
-The other reason is that most communities in Africa have elaborate bridal traditions that stretch beyond a day.
+The other reason is that some communities in Africa have elaborate bridal traditions that stretch beyond a day.

-Wedding ceremonies have remained the most joyous occasions that take place in most communities.
+A wedding ceremony is the most joyous occasions that take place in most communities.
 It is characterized by the flamboyant display of clothes and dance steps.
-Nevertheless, a lot happens before the actual wedding day and several bridal traditions take place.
+Nevertheless, a lot happens before the actual wedding day involving several bridal traditions that must be fulfilled.
 In this article, we look into some of the most unique bridal traditions in Africa.

 #1.
 Mossi (Burkina Faso)

 Submission is key for a successful marriage.
 It is taught in almost all religious settings.
 It is an important topic in traditional weddings too.
-In Burkina Faso, among the Mossi people, the aspect of submission is displayed literally.
+Among the Mossi people of Burkina Faso, the aspect of submission is displayed literally.

 #2.
 Maasai (Kenya and Tanzania)

 The Maasais are among the few tribes in Kenya and Tanzania who have held onto their cultural practices.
-Their marriage is equally fascinating.
-Traditionally, the elders arrange a marriage ceremony without involving the bride to be and her mother.
+Their bridal traditions are equally fascinating.
+Traditionally, the elders arrange a marriage ceremony without involving the bride-to-be and her mother.

 On the actual wedding day, the mother of the bride is gifted a bull as a sign that one of her children is leaving the homestead.
-The father, on the other hand, spits on the bride to bless her as she sets to start a new family life.
-As the bride departs from her parents’ house, she should not look behind or else she will turn into a stone.
+The father, on the other hand, spits on the bride to bless her as she starts a new family life.
+As the bride departs from her parents’ house, she should not look behind, or she will turn into a stone.